-Sco ore Reviewers Comments and Observations 1 AGREED NON-NEGOTIABLES FOR SERVICE USERS 1 2 3 4 5 6 Poor Fair Average Good V.good Excellent 3 Non-Negotiable Performance objectives Benchmarks What the design of the facility must enable The physical characteristics expected and/or some views of what success might look like for each 3.1 People visiting inpatients during times when most of the facility is closed, must be able to do so safely and without increasing their stress.
+Sci ore Reviewers Comments and Observations 1 AGREED NON-NEGOTIABLES FOR SERVICE LISERS 1 2 2 5 6 neviewers comments and observations I AGREED NON-NEGO TIABLES FOR SERVICE 052103 Poor Fair Average Good C boon V Excellent 3 Non-Negotiable Performance objectives Benchmarks 1001 Average doou v.goou Excellent What the design of the facility must enable The physical characteristics expected and/or some views of what success might look like for each 3.1 People visiting inpatients during times when most of the facility is closed, must be able to do so safely and without increasing their stress.
 External arrival routes to standards in 1.2 above.
 Internal layout of the plan to enable visitors to reach wards without venturing through large areas of vacant, unheated, unsupervised building. × 3.2 The facility must enable access to information and support for relatives/carers to promote their health and wellbeing.
 Printed information and IT in waiting areas.
 The full range of services on offer should be clear in a manner that is attractive and engaging (not visual clutter), and in a range of formats to suit differing needs.
 Space for third sector groups to communicate what they can offer and meeting or other flexible rooms (also needed for other uses) situated so they can be used by third sector for support groups etc when available.
-Some views of what success might look like for this No photos (1) $\langle \rangle$ , > 3.3 There must be easy access to pleasant places to wander, sit, eat, and occupy yourself, and any accompanying children, while waiting for day surgery patients and others on extended visits.
-Systems to be in place to allow carers to be called when they are needed, so they can leave to deal with their own needs in confidence Wander routes and external rest/play areas to be visible from routes into the facility (or main foyer) so carers are aware the ve available before they need them.
-Some views of what success might look like for external spaces forwaiting, wandering, respite, play etc Catering and main waiting social area to have comfy teats for long weits and access to IT and other amusements.
-As in ??above, there must be good dayligh and views for distractions. x 4 ALIGNMENT OF INVESTMENT WITH POLIC A SEIGHNERT OF INVESTMENT WITH POLIC This section is about the additional benefits (not directly related to the service to be provided) that can be delivered, so things like contributing to regeneration or wider masterplanning principles, health promotion, good corporate citizenship etc See template benchmarks provided by Susan separately
+Some views of what success might look like for this No photos 4 $\langle \rangle$ 3.3 There must be easy access to pleasant places to wander, sit, eat, and occupy yourself, and any accompanying children, while waiting for day surgery patients and others on extended visits.
+Systems to be in place to allow carers to be called when they are needed, so they can leave to deal with their own needs in confidence.
+Wander routes and external rest/play areas to be visible from routes into the facility (or main foyer) so carers are aware they we available before they need them.
+Some views of what success might look like for external spoces forwaiting, wandering, respite, play etc Catering and main waiting social area to have comfy eats for long whits and access to IT and other amusements.
+As in ??above, there must be good daylight and views for distractions. x 4 ALIGNMENT OF INVESTMENT WITH POLIC POLICE AND A REAL POLICE This section is about the additional benefits (not directly related to the service to be provided) that can be delivered, so things like contributing to regeneration or wider masterplanning principles, health promotion, good corporate citizenship etc See template benchmarks provided by Susan separately

-Sc ore Reviewers Comments and Observations 1 AGREED NON-NEGOTIABLES FOR SERVIC E USERS 1 2 3 4 5 6 Poor Fair Average Good V.good Excellent 4 Non-Negotiable Performance objectives Benchmarks What the design of the facility must enable 4.1 Contribution to health promotion through landscape availability to community?
-Maybe through making services facilities within the building (like pharmacy) open to wider population. × $\langle$ $\hat{}$ Progress required 4.2 Need something on sustainability and future service change/expansion $\nearrow$ 5 4.3 Contribution to wider regeneration around chosen site in terms of townscape, links etc??? $\prec$ × 4.4 Anything on future alterations or expansion???
-R > 5 SELF ASSESSMENT PROCESS $\checkmark$ $\geq$ To be developed by project team. / $\square$ $\langle -$
+Sco aro Reviewers Comments and Observations 30 Jie Reviewers comments and observations 1 AGREED NON-NEGOTIABLES FOR SERVICE USERS 1 2 3 4 5 6 Poor Fair Average Good V.good Excellent 4 Non-Negotiable Performance objectives Benchmarks What the design of the facility must enable 4.1 Contribution to health promotion through landscape availability to community?
+Maybe through making services facilities within the building (like pharmacy) open to wider population. × $\langle$ Progress required 4.2 Need something on sustainability and future service change/expansion $\nearrow$ 5 4.3 Contribution to wider regeneration around chosen site in terms of townscape, links etc??? × • 4.4 Anything on future alterations or expansion??? $\left\langle \right\rangle$ 5 SELF ASSESSMENT PROCESS $\bigvee$ $\geq$